 Consider the use of multi-day clearing processes during and/or in advance of extreme weather events.

 Consider if natural gas-fired generators should be required to purchase bundled packages of fuel transport and supply.

+Consider if there are mechanisms, such as modifications to credit and collateral practices, to better promote diversification of natural gas suppliers, especially during an extreme event.

 Consider hourly reporting of price formation during the gas day.